stablecarbon/fiatgateway_ethcontracts/README.md

 [Sep 18] The latest deployment cost ~2.5 ETH to deploy.

 ## Contract Verification
-Code dependencies need to be flattened into a single `*.sol` contract in order for popular block explorers like etherscan.io to verify their byteccode.
+Code dependencies need to be flattened into a single `*.sol` contract in order for popular block explorers like etherscan.io to verify their bytecode.

 Run `sol-merger ./contracts/[CONTRACT].sol "./flatten/"` to flatten any contract into the flatten/ directory named [CONTRACT]\_merged.sol

 To verify contracts created by the Factories, you will need to retrieve the ABI-ecoded constructor arguments that were passed during creation.
 This is a useful online [ABI encoding service](https://abi.hashex.org/)

+You can also deploy the flattened contract using the [Remix IDE](https://remix.ethereum.org)

 ## Connecting to an Ethereum node
 truffle-config currently connects to Ethereum node via websocket provided by our [Infura account](https://infura.io/)